-When in season, grown locally, apricots can be heavenly.
-But too often they are a let down.
+When in season, locally grown apricots can be heavenly.
+But too often, apricots purchased at the grocery stores can be a little hit and miss.
 Many of the apricots we see here in the states come from California, grown for large produce buyers like the grocery store chains.
 Yes they look lovely and firm and large with their colorful velvety skin, but most often they taste like cardboard.
 This is because they are harvested well before the fruit's flavor has had a chance to develop.
 Apricots like these are disappointing.
 To have a better chance of getting good taxing ones... buy them locally.
 This way they are able to stay on the tree longer.
 Whether it's at a farmer's market or fruit stand on the side of road, you'll have a much better chance of getting an apricot that actually tastes like an apricot.
 If an apricot is good, it will blow you away with its flavor and fragrance.
 It will smell like you want it to taste.
 It will feel heavy for its size.
 A friend recently gave me a bag of perfectly ripe apricots from Tonasket.
 They were seriously amazing.
 Tender, fragrant, and the perfect balance between sweet and tart.
 This is what apricots should taste like.
 Unfortunately they did not last long enough to make it into the tart.

 Perhaps, a little decadent for the first days of August, but what the hell.
 This is my third attempt at getting this recipe right.
 The thing about cooking, especially baking, is, just like anything, it takes practice.
 And patience.
 And being ok with getting it wrong.
 My first two attempts at this were all wrong.
 The first one involved using a basic pie crust, which did nothing for the tart, with a filling as dense as mortar.
 The second attempt, involved a shortbread crust, and though delicious, fell apart and crumbled under weight of the filling.
 The third attempt, finally worked.
 Pate Sucree (pronounced pat sue cray), a french sweet pastry crust ended up being the perfect fit.
 The crisp cookie like texture held up beautifully to the now lighter mascarpone filling, with a welcome sweetness that balanced out the acidity of the apricots.
 A star anise infused honey, drizzled on the apricots before a light roasting, gives them a unique flavor.